Uffizi Gallery Florence - Tickets

 In rooms 44-55 you will find masterpieces from other European countries.
 For example, in room 45 you have the masters of naturalism.
 Room 43 is a room dedicated to the Flemish artist Memling.
 Room 55 is home to other Flemish masters, such as Rubens and Van Dyck.
 In room 49 there are self-portraits by Rembrandt.
 Rooms 90-93 show late Italian artists such as Caravaggio.
 Would you like to visit the Galleria degli Uffizi?
 Book your Uffizi Gallery tickets now:

-Uffizi Gallery tickets & museum tours
+Uffizi Gallery Tickets & Museum Tours

-Where is the Uffizi Gallery in Firenze?
+Where is the Uffizi Museum in Firenze?

 FAQ Galleria degli Uffizi Tickets

-Yes, this is highly recommended.
+Do I have to pre-book Uffizi tickets?Yes, this is highly recommended.
 The Uffizi museum is often sold out in high season or you may have to queue for a very long time.
 However, you can easily reserve your tickets online.
 More info about booking Uffizi Gallery tickets.

-The main attractions are the Duomo, Florence Cathedral, and of course the Uffizi Museum.
+What are the Top 10 sights in Florence?The main attractions are the Duomo, Florence Cathedral, and of course the Uffizi Museum.
 Other places of interest are Palazzo Vecchio on the square Piazza della Signoria, Palazzo Pitti with the Boboli Gardens, the Medici Chapels, the Galleria dell'Accademia with the David, Piazzale Michelangelo and the Basilica di Santa Croce.
 In this article you can read all about the most important Florence attractions.

-The original David by Michelangelo is now in the museum Galleria dell'Accademia, the other important museum in Florence.
+Where is Michelangelo's David?The original David by Michelangelo is now in the museum Galleria dell'Accademia, the other important museum in Florence.
 However, you will find large replicas of the David at the Piazzale Michelangelo viewpoint and at the entrance to Palazzo Vecchio in the main square Piazza della Signoria near the Uffizi.